Managing Equipment Stockpiles for Oil Spill Response: 5 Challenges & How to Solve Them

-4. Ensuring Equipment Suitability
+4. Ensuring Emergency Equipment Suitability

 Companies will ensure that there are robust management structures to lead a response to an oil spill.
-Response team members will be aware of their individual roles and responsibilities and trained in oil spill response.
+Emergency response team members will be aware of their individual roles and responsibilities and trained in oil spill response.
 To complement this preparedness it is essential to ensure that the equipment held is relevant to the oil types handled in each stockpile’s geographical area and that this equipment has the capacity to provide a sufficient response.
-The difficulty is ensuring that product specifications are readily available to response personnel.
+The difficulty is ensuring that product specifications are readily available to emergency response personnel.
 Ensuring the correct product is used when in a response scenario.

 Equipment and resource typing are key components for describing an inventory.
 D4H allows you to create categories and kinds of equipment to describe the jobs they get done and get accurate visualization of your response capabilities.

-5.Tracking of Equipment Shipping
+5.Tracking of Emergency Equipment Shipping

 Organizations often have to move their stockpiles with little notice.
-This can be for a number of reasons, for instance, exploration may have ceased in a region or they need additional equipment to support a response elsewhere.
+This can be for a number of reasons, for instance, exploration may have ceased in a region or they need additional response equipment to support a response elsewhere.
 Often there will be a detailed plan in place so that equipment will be successfully and rapidly deployed.
 However, due to the pace at which the redeployment is happening, the tracking of the equipment being relocated from one location to another can be neglected and difficult to manage using paper-based or spreadsheet methods.